Too busy now? Save this for later.

 Are sleep rings accurate?

-They can be very useful for trends.
-For many people, they’re accurate enough to guide habit changes—especially around sleep timing, late meals, alcohol, stress, and travel.
+They’re best thought of as pattern-spotters, not medical devices.
+They can be very useful for trends, and for many people they’re accurate enough to guide habit changes—especially around sleep timing, late meals, alcohol, stress, and travel.
+If you want to go deeper on nervous system regulation and sleep support, you can also pair your ring data with tools like Apollo Neuro.

 Can a ring diagnose sleep apnea?